 What were the biggest challenges you have faced and how did you overcome them?

 Big challenge number one: Getting our first Wve Labs client.
 It’s hard to sell with little to no work to show for your company.
 We locked in our first few clients by jumping into their idea entirely and treating it as if it were a product of our own.
-That method, of fusing ourselves, services, and company mission to their vision is what got us off the ground.
+That method, of fusing ourselves, services, and company mission to their vision are what got us off the ground.
 Big challenge number two: Scaling Wve Labs.
 My co-founder and I decided we didn’t want to raise any outside money to help our company grow.
 So we set off bootstrapping.
 That entailed many late nights of balancing budgets, assessing operational efficiency, brainstorming unique sales tactics and strategizing expansion plans.
-Luckily we ended up landing a game changing deal that enabled us to expand drastically in just a few months.
+Luckily we ended up landing a game-changing deal that enabled us to expand drastically in just a few months.

 What piece of advice do you wish someone had given you at the start of your career?

 Fail, fail, FAIL!!!
 Fail early and fail fast.
-More importantly fail forward.
+More importantly, fail forward.
 If you succeed you learn but if you fail, you learn a hell of a lot more.
 Always remember to apply the lessons failure will teach you.
 Failure isn’t something to be ashamed of, it’s an opportunity to thrive, grow, evolve and adjust from.
 You’ll never have a better teacher than failure.
-As hard as it may be, embrace it with love, respect and the drive to push onward.
+As hard as it may be, embrace it with love, respect and the drive to push onward

 Who are your biggest influences and people you admire and why?

 My parents came here from India and started two companies.
 Growing up, I went to work with them every day and as I got older, they explained everything business/entrepreneurship to me.
 As they worked harder and persevered, I watched their business grow.
 They are the ones who first instilled the drive in me to work tirelessly in creating a venture capable of adding value to humanity.